griffithlab/rnaseq_tutorial_wiki/Kallisto.md

 wc -l chr22_ERCC92_transcripts*.fa
 ```

+View the resulting 'clean' file using `less chr22_ERCC92_transcripts.clean.fa`.
+View the end of this file use `tail chr22_ERCC92_transcripts.clean.fa`.
+Note that we have one fasta record for each Ensembl transcript on chromosome 22 and we have an additional fasta record for each ERCC spike-in sequence.

 ##Build a Kallisto transcriptome index
 Remember that Kallisto does not perform *alignment* or use a reference genome sequence.
 Instead it performs *pseudoalignment* to determine the *compatibility* of reads with targets (transcript sequences in this case).
 However, similar to alignment algorithms like Tophat or STAR, Kallisto requires an **index** to assess this compatibility efficiently and quickly.